efabless/openlane2/docs/source/getting_started/newcomers/index.md

 └── metrics.json
 ```

-Additionally, it contains `metrics.csv` and `metric.json` which represents the
+Moreover, it contains `metrics.csv` and `metric.json` which represents the
 final `metrics` in `JSON` and [CSV](../../glossary.md#term-CSV) formats

 ---